fmuk/aichatdl/README.md

 ## Installation

 ### For Google Chrome:
-1. Download the extension files to your local machine.
+1. Download the extension files from the [GitHub repository](https://github.com/fmuk/aichatdl).
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right corner.
 4. Click on "Load unpacked" in the top left corner.